CaptainDriftwood/pytest-uuid/README.md

 ### `mock_uuid` fixture

-A fixture that patches `uuid.uuid4` globally.
+A fixture that patches `uuid.uuid4` globally, including in modules that have used `from uuid import uuid4`.

 **Methods:**